 Chief of Enterprise Architecture and Applications, AGCO Corporation

-AGCO builds products to service the world’s agricultural community and sources components from more than 3,000 suppliers around the world.
-Regionally distinct and disconnected solutions made it impossible for AGCO’s purchasing personnel to budget, manage, and execute procurement optimally.
+- Regionally distinct and disconnected solutions made it impossible for AGCO’s purchasing personnel to budget, manage, and execute procurement.

-More than 400 purchasing and finance professionals – working around the globe now rely on an integrated global solution to manage AGCO’s spend, savings, and budgeting.
-Personnel gains end-to-end visibility into purchasing operations with a single portal through which they can manage global supplier interactions.
+- More than 500+ purchasing and finance professionals – working around the globe – now rely on an integrated global solution to manage spend, savings, and budgeting.

 - End-to-end visibility into purchasing operations with a single portal for global supplier interactions.